 Nantgarw China Works is still extremely active in encouraging, supporting and promoting contemporary artists working with ceramics.
-The China Works currently provides studio space and facilities to three outstanding ceramicists all of whom create, fire and exhibit new work on the premises.
-All three artists actively pass on their skills to both adults and children through regular workshops at China Works.
+The China Works currently provides studio space and facilities to outstanding ceramicists who create, fire and exhibit new work on the premises.
+These artists actively pass on their skills to both adults and children through regular workshops at China Works.

-My current work has been inspired by ‘Blanc de Chine’ produced in Dehua, the capital of the Fujian Province in Southwest China.
-This came about as a direct result of a visit to the ‘Fragile’ Exhibition at the National Museum of Wales.
-I was very interested in a small bowl which had been produced at the Bow factory in London.
-I researched this item and found that the influence for the bowl was Blanc de Chine.
+Away from working with Nantgarw porcelain Sally’s practice has been inspired by ‘Blanc de Chine’ produced in Dehua, the capital of the Fujian Province in Southwest China.
+This came about as a direct result of a visit to the ‘Fragile’ Exhibition at the National Museum of Wales at which she was very interested in a small bowl which had been produced at the Bow factory in London.
+She researched this item and found that the influence for the bowl was Blanc de Chine.

 Blanc de Chine refers to the ‘White of China’ and it is the quality of surface that can be achieved in the porcelain that has inspired my work.
 I am also intrigued by the fact that Dehua was often left with part of a foot unglazed in order to show the ‘nature and beauty of the underlying clay’.
 I have always felt that when you completely enclose porcelain with a glaze, something is lost.